I write novels. I mean, I do other things too – but the books are probably the reason you’re reading this. So here goes.

 You can find a mostly proper bibliography over here.

 On a more personal note – in 2006 I moved from Chattanooga, Tennessee, to Seattle, Washington.
 Now I’m back in Volunteer Country, in a lovely old house my husband and I bought in 2012.
 So no, you’re not crazy if you thought I was a southern author, and neither are you nuts if you believed I came from the Pacific Northwest.
-I’ve been accused of both, and I willingly cop to either (though I was born and have mostly lived elsewhere).
+I’ve been accused of both, and I willingly cop to either (though I was born and have often lived elsewhere).

 I’m inordinately fond of zombies, trashy goth music, and cheap red wine.
 I have a phobic aversion to unfinished ceramics, an allergy to yellow dye #7, and a morbid fear of sloths.